kunhwiko/concepts/cloud/kubernetes/B-components.md

 ```
 Step 1) Kubelets will interact with CRI compatible container runtimes or CRI shims (i.e. a bridge that implements CRI and
         translates to something container runtimes can understand) over Unix sockets using the gRPC framework.
 Step 2) The CRI will start containers based on its logic.
+This includes setting up process and network namespaces.
+This
-This could include invoking other plugins such as CNI as well.
+        could also include invoking other plugins such as CNI as well.
 Step 3) Once the containers are created and the pod is up, kubelets will reach out to the API server to persist this
         information into etcd.
 ```